kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 * response: the response even if not modified
 * continue: weather should continue with the next filters

+This filter will return a specific response test with the current data
 <pre>
 function runFilter(request,response){
     var today = new Date().toISOString();